getfem/getfem/doc/sphinx/source/scilab/scilabgf.rst

 -------

 Various "objects" can be manipulated by the |gfm| toolbox, see fig.
-:ref:`malb-fig-hierarchy`.
+:ref:`scilab-fig-hierarchy`.
 The MESH and MESHFEM objects are the two most important objects.

-.. _malb-fig-hierarchy:
+.. _scilab-fig-hierarchy:
 .. figure:: images/hierarchy.png
    :width: 250pt
    :align: center